 Its preparation is very simple!
 Since this is a ready to eat Bagna Cauda, it will be enough to unscrew the capsule from the jar and heat it in a bain-marie to avoid burning it.
 If you do not have the typical pan or for more convenience the Bagna Cauda can be served and consumed directly in the glass jar.

 The vegetables to combine with Bagna Cauda are practically all those available in the autumn period: Savoy cabbage, thistle, fennel, fresh and "under marc" pepper, champignon mushrooms, spring onion, Jerusalem artichoke, beetroot and baked onion and more.
 It may be useful to know that in the period of Bagna Cauda, at least in Piedmont, you can find at the supermarket some trays of vegetable ready for the "rite".

 Finally, not to forget, an egg to be split directly into the pan to complete the meal, some rustic bread cut into slices and a full-bodied red wine, better if Barbera as per tradition...

 ... and the Bagna Cauda is served!

-Bagna cauda prepared according to the classic Piedmontese recipe with olive oil, anchovies in salt and garlic.
-Bagna cauda in 200 g jar, ideal portion for the menu of two persons.
+Bagna cauda classic recipe, ready-to-eat for sale on Shop Baldaiassa Bagna cauda prepared according to the classic Piedmontese recipe with olive oil, anchovies in salt and garlic.
+Ready-to-eat bagna cauda for sale in 200 g jar, ideal portion for the menu of two persons.

 Bagna cauda prepared according to the ancient Piedmontese recipe with hazelnut oil, anchovies in salt and garlic.
 The Bagna cauda with hazelnut oil is appreciated for its delicacy and digestibility.